Cyclooxygenase-1

-Cyclooxygenase 1 (COX-1), also known as prostaglandin G/H synthase 1, prostaglandin-endoperoxide synthase 1 or prostaglandin H2 synthase 1, is an enzyme that in humans is encoded by the PTGS1 gene.
-In humans it is one of two cyclooxygenases.
+Cyclooxygenase 1 (COX-1), also known as prostaglandin-endoperoxide synthase 1 (HUGO PTGS1), is an enzyme that in humans is encoded by the PTGS1 gene.
+In humans it is one of three cyclooxygenases.
+Clinically, COX-1 is notable as the target enzyme for aspirin.

 History

 Cyclooxygenase (COX) is the central enzyme in the biosynthetic pathway to prostaglandins from arachidonic acid.
 This protein was isolated more than 40 years ago and cloned in 1988.

 Gene and isozymes

 There are two isozymes of COX encoded by distinct gene products: a constitutive COX-1 (this enzyme) and an inducible COX-2, which differ in their regulation of expression and tissue distribution.
 The expression of these two transcripts is differentially regulated by relevant cytokines and growth factors.
 This gene encodes COX-1, which regulates angiogenesis in endothelial cells.
 COX-1 is also involved in cell signaling and maintaining tissue homeostasis.
 A splice variant of COX-1 termed COX-3 was identified in the central nervous system of dogs, but does not result in a functional protein in humans.
 Two smaller COX-1-derived proteins (the partial COX-1 proteins PCOX-1A and PCOX-1B) have also been discovered, but their precise roles are yet to be described.